 Hair clipper oil helps keep the blades of your clippers sharp, but more importantly, it does two other things: First, it reduces friction and therefore heat, keeping the blades from warming too much or even seizing up.
 And this reduction in friction allows the blades to move faster.
 When they move faster, they cut better.

 To see just how much difference the right hair clipper oil can make, run your clippers for a few moments, then add a few drops of this oil while they’re running.
 You’ll hear the tone of the motor get higher.
 That means the blades are moving past each other quicker, and you’ll get a much better cut no matter what kind of clippers you’re using.

-I’ve seen article suggesting the use of WD-40 and similar products, but I don’t recommend that.
-These products are water displacers and rust inhibitors, not oils.
+I’ve seen article suggesting the use of WD-40 and similar products instead of blade oil, but I don’t recommend that.
+Those products are water displacers and rust inhibitors, not oils.
 Don’t use motor oil or other heavy oils either — as I’ve seen some online writers suggest.
 You need a thin oil that can withstand high temperatures.
 I’ve tried vegetable or olive oil in a pinch, but it’s too thick for long-term use and the blades tend to heat up.
 It might be okay to use until you get your bottle of hair clipper oil, however.

 You should also avoid over-oiling your clippers.
 A single drop applied while the clippers are running is usually plenty.
 And you don’t need to oil your trimmer every time it’s used.
 If you put too much oil, the clippers will rattle just as they do when they aren’t oiled well enough.

 I’ve noticed that most drugstores and discount chains in my area don’t stock hair clipper oil.
-That’s why I recommend ordering from Amazon.
-The company is a great source for all kinds of things, including beard grooming and hair cutting accessories.
+That’s why I recommend ordering online.